 Aurora Theatre Company’s new Community Partners program connects each of our productions to a partner organization, grounding Aurora into the life, work, and culture of our community.
 Aurora’s artists learn from our partners about the cultural and historical context of the stories we tell, and in return, we offer access to Aurora’s process, spaces, audience, and resources.
 By sharing resources between Aurora Theatre Company and our partner organizations, we build lasting relationships that further our mission and yours while strengthening our community in Berkeley, the East Bay, and the Bay Area.

-This season, Aurora is partnering with Berkeley High School, Mills College Theater Department, Bay Area Women’s Theatre Festival, California College of the Arts, and Kinetic Arts.
+Previous partnerships include Berkeley High School, Mills College Theater Department, Bay Area Women’s Theatre Festival, and California College of the Arts.
 We are always looking for more!

 2019-2020 Season Community Partners